goelrhea1992/goelrhea1992.github.io/_posts/2015-07-20-half-glass-empty.md

 </p>

 <p>
   Like there is so much to do in life.
-And you've done so little.
+And you've done so little. </br>
   There is so much to learn.
-And you've learned so little.
+And you've learned so little.</br>
   There is so much to see.
-And you've seen so little.
+And you've seen so little. </br>
-  Time seems to race with you, and beats you every time.
+  Time seems to race with you, and beats you every time.</br>
 </p>

 <p>